Web-Affan-Farooq/Manzarri/README.md

 ### 🔮 Future Implementations & Roadmap :
 The following features and improvements are planned for future development .
 **Primary :**
+- Create edit offer functionality .
+- Take and store more user data on account like address , phonenumber
 - Create a search product functionality.
 - Implement header functionality to show Login/Signup options if the user is unauthorized.
 - On the account deletion , all the orders and notifications related to that account should be deleted